Nigamananda Paramahansa

-Swami Nigamananda Paramahansa (born Nalinikanta Chattopadhyay; 18 August 1880 – 29 November 1935) was an Indian yogi, guru and mystic well known in Eastern India.
-He is associated with the Shakta tradition and viewed as a perfect spiritual master of vedanta, tantra, yoga and prema or bhakti.
-His followers idealized him as their worshipped and beloved thakura.
+Swami Nigamananda Paramahansa (born Nalinikanta Chattopadhyay; 18 August 1880 – 29 November 1935) was an Indian yogi, guru and mystic in Eastern India.
+He is associated with the Shakta tradition and a spiritual master of vedanta, tantra, yoga, and prema or bhakti.
+His followers referred to him as Thakura.

-Nigamananda was born into a Bengali Brahmin family in the hamlet of Kutabpur in Nadia district (at present Meherpur district Bangladesh).
+Nigamananda was born into a Bengali Brahmin family in the hamlet of Kutabpur in Nadia district (at present, Meherpur District, Bangladesh).
 He was a sannyasi from Adi Shankar's dashanami sampradaya.
 After his ordination as a sannyasi, he came to be known as Paribrajakacharya Paramahansa Srimat Swami Nigamananda Saraswati Deva.

-Nigamananda achieved siddhi (perfection) in four different sadhanas (spiritual disciplines): tantra, gyan, yoga and prema.
-Based on these experiences, he wrote five Bengali language books: Brahamcharya Sadhana (ब्रह्मचर्य साधन), Yogi Guru (योगिगुरु), Gyani Guru (ज्ञानीगुरु), Tantrika Guru (तांत्रिकगुरु), and Premik Guru (प्रेमिकगुरु).
+Nigamananda achieved siddhi (perfection) in four different sadhanas (spiritual disciplines): tantra, gyan, yoga, and prema.
+Based on these experiences, he wrote five Bengali language books: Brahmacarya Sadhana (ब्रह्मचर्य साधन), Yogi Guru (योगिगुरु), Gyani Guru (ज्ञानीगुरु), Tantrika Guru (तांत्रिकगुरु), and Premik Guru (प्रेमिकगुरु).
 Nigamananda reportedly experienced the state of Nirvikalpa Samadhi.

+In 1912, on the eve of Akshaya Tritaya, an event took place with the laying of the foundation of Shanti Ashram at Kokilamukh, Assam.
+Within the ashram, Thakur himself founded the space known as the Gurubrhama Gaadi, which served as a focal point for devotees.
+Adherents from any religious tradition could come together to engage in their spiritual practices.

+As an ascetic affiliated with the title of Saraswati under the Sringeri Math, Thakur named his ashram as "Saraswat Math".
+This nomenclature supported his spiritual lineage and also conveyed his reverence for the goddess Saraswati.

-After retiring from Saraswata Matha, Nigamananda spent the last fourteen years of his life in Puri.
-Durga Charan Mohanty, a school student, met him at Nilachala Kutir in 1930 and recognized him as sadguru.
-Mohanty became Nigamananda's disciple and wrote books for Nigamananda's establishment Nilachala Saraswata Sangha and translated Nigamananda's Bengali books into Odia.
-Under Mohanty's encouragement, more than 100 ashrams operate in Odisha.
-Mohanty continued to spread the message of Nigamananda until his death on 7 December 1985.
+After retiring from Saraswata Math, Nigamananda spent the last fourteen years of his life in Puri.
+Durga Charan Mohanty, a school student, met him at Nilachala Kutir in 1930 and recognized him as Sadguru.